 - Width: 11 inches to 31 inches

 These are keyboard stands that have two bars that form an X. They have more support and can hold more weight.
 These are much more suitable for gigging and holding heavier keyboards.

 I personally am not a huge fan of these as far as touring because they break so easily.
-Be careful these your stand isn’t poorly made.
-You can check this by how easy you’re able to adjust the height.
+Be careful that your stand isn’t poorly made.
+You can check this by how easily you’re able to adjust the height.
 If it looks like the bolt is going to wear out, be careful.

 I like this stand more than On-Stage stands.
 It fits all sizes of keyboards, but the straps may not fit the bigger keyboards.
 Since it’s a double X stand it can hold a little more weight and it does provide additional support for your keyboards.